-This oven baked polenta recipe is an incredibly easy polenta recipe.
+This recipe for baked polenta is an incredibly easy polenta recipe.
 No standing over the stove, constantly stirring.
-You just pop this polenta in the oven and are rewarded 30 minutes later with absolutely perfect, creamy, delicious polenta.
+You just pop the ingredients in the oven and are rewarded 30 minutes later with absolutely perfect, creamy, delicious polenta.
 And in this post, I show you how to roast mushrooms in the oven at the same time, so you end up with a complete meal at the end of that half hour!

 It's time for the November Taste Creations Blog Hop!
 November's theme is Polenta.

 I love polenta, but I've never made it.
 I've always been intimidated by the constant stirring and stovetop time and attention.
 Not that it sounded difficult, precicely, but fussier than I was interested in trying.
 But then I remembered reading about a hands-off, easy, oven baked polenta technique on the Chowhound message boards (back when there were Home Cooking Chowhound message boards), and I decided that an oven baked polenta sounded like exactly the kind of effort-investment that sounded appealing.

 Even better, could I make some fabulous roasted mushrooms in the same oven at the same time, and have a fabulous, gourmet, company-worthy meal ready in 30 minutes?

 Turns out, the answer is YES!
 And also, "OMG so delicious yes and YES again."

 This amazing, easy meal is definitely going in regular rotation at our house.

 I made a mascarpone and Parmesan oven-baked polenta, but you could certainly omit the cheese or add in any other flavors that you prefer.
 We love cheese in our house.